Notargets/gocfd/NOTES.md

 After correcting the exact solution to Sod's shock tube problem, the two Euler solvers match up pretty well all around, with some small differences between them - phew!

-### Update (May 25, 2020): Roe Flux with DFR - Euler 1D compared to Analytic Solution in real time
+### Update: (May 25, 2020): Roe Flux with DFR - Euler 1D compared to Analytic Solution in real time
 #### T = 0.223, N=4, Roe Flux, 600 Elements
 ![](images/EulerDFRRho1.PNG)